Gregory Peck: 1947–1949: Career setbacks

-Peck shared top billing with Anne Baxter in the western Yellow Sky (1948), the namesake setting as the ghost town Peck's group of bank robbers seek refuge in, encountering the spunky tomboy, Baxter, and her grandfather, alongside their gold.
+Peck shared top billing with Anne Baxter in the Western Yellow Sky (1948), named for the ghost town where Peck's group of bank robbers seek refuge and encounters the spunky tomboy Baxter, her grandfather, and their gold.
 Peck gradually develops an interest in Baxter's character, who in turn seems to rediscover her femininity and develops an interest in him.
-Critics which commented on Peck's performance felt it to be solid. as being slightly unbelievable, The film was only moderately commercially successful.
+Critics who commented on Peck's performance felt it to be solid, but said the plot was slightly unbelievable.
+The film was only moderately commercially successful.
 A year later, Peck was paired with Ava Gardner for their first of three films together in The Great Sinner (1949), a period drama-romance where a Russian writer, Peck, becomes addicted to gambling while helping Gardner and her father pay back their debts.
 Peck ended up becoming great friends with Gardner, and would later declare her his favorite co-star.
 Their friendship lasted the rest of Gardner's life, and upon her death in 1990, Peck took in both her housekeeper and her dog.
 The film received unfavorable reviews usually describing it as dull, and the public was not interested, rendering it a commercial disappointment.
 In modern times, the film has received mixed reviews but TV Guide says "this often gripping film" has strong performances, that "Peck is powerful" in his portrayal.
 Peck initially rejected the film, his last movie under his MGM contract, eventually agreeing to do it as a favor to the studio's production head.

-His second 1949 release, Twelve O'Clock High (1949), was the first of many films in which Peck embodied the brave, effective, yet human, "fighting man".
-Based on true events, Peck portrays the new commander of a U.S. World War II bomber squadron tasked with whipping the crew into shape, but then breaks down emotionally under the stress of the job.
+His second 1949 release, Twelve O'Clock High (1949), was the first of many films in which Peck embodies the brave, effective, yet human, "fighting man."
+Based on true events, Peck portrays the new commander of a "hard luck" U.S. World War II bomber group tasked with instilling discipline and pride into the pilots and crews.
+He believes the former commander failed because he identified too closely with the men and his overly protective attitude caused the squadron to fail in its mission.
+Peck succeeds in whipping the command into shape, but finds himself caring deeply for his men and finally breaks down after losing his adjutant on a particularly rough mission over Schweinfurt.
 The National Board of Review ranked it in their top ten films of the year and it received four Academy Awards nominations, Best Actor for Peck.
 Peck was later recognized in the New York Film Critics Circle for the role.
-Twelve O'Clock High was a commercial success finishing tenth in the 1950 box office rankings.
+Twelve O'Clock High was a commercial success, finishing tenth in the 1950 box office rankings.
 The film received strong reviews upon release.
 Recent critics maintain positive opinions.
-Evaluations of Peck's performance were positive, with The New York Times describing "High and particular praise for Gregory Peck...
+Evaluations of Peck's performance were positive, with The New York Times describing "High and particular praise for Gregory Peck....
 Peck does an extraordinarily able job in revealing the hardness and the softness of a general exposed to peril."
-Film historian Peter von Bagh considers Peck's performance "as Brigadier General Frank Savage to be the most enduring of his life".
+Film historian Peter von Bagh considers Peck's performance "as Brigadier General Frank Savage to be the most enduring of his life."